chen7david/express-joi-validators/README.md

 ### Introduction
-Joi validation wrapper middleware for validating express request headers and body.
+This is a Joi validation wrapper middleware for validating express request headers and body.
+All data validated by express-joi-validators is passed to a context object 'ctx' which is set on the request object of express.

 ####  Getting Started
 Here we will show you how to get started with express-joi-validators, through an example.
 Please follow the steps below to guide you through the process: